The Experimental Design

 Question

-Above is a picture of some Arabidopsis plants in Scott’s preliminary studies with some hungry cabbage loopers (Trichoplusia ni) feeding on them.
+Figure 7 shows some Arabidopsis plants in Scott’s preliminary studies with some hungry cabbage loopers (Trichoplusia ni) feeding on them.
 There is one visible; can you spot it?
 Based on what you learned in the video from Scott, which of the following is correct?

 Looks Good!
-Correct: Good job!
+Good job!
 Cabbage loopers (T. ni) are generalist herbivores, meaning they are not very selective on what types of plants they will eat.
 In fact, they can also complete their entire life cycle eating only Arabidopsis plants.
 For Scott to perform his experiments, he needed insects that would feed on both wild-type plants and jar1 mutants, so the plants in the picture above could be either type.
 It is impossible to distinguish between the two looking only at their phenotypes.
 The mutation in the JAR1 gene does not affect its phenotype, making the wild-type and jar1 mutants appear physically indistinguishable, and the insects can feed at will on either type.